Transportation

 As a component of our animal welfare programs at each production facility, animals are transported in company or third-party vehicles designed to ensure animal well-being.

-Proper transportation avoids bruising and minimizes animal stress during transit, loading, and unloading.
+Proper transportation avoids injuries and minimizes animal stress during transit, loading, and unloading.
 Where applicable, we have specified maximum transportation distances and transit times, and procedures for resting, feeding, and watering at defined intervals.
 We are also constantly investing to improve and modernize animal transport vehicles, as well as to renew our own fleets, with the objective of increasing the safety and comfort of animals during transportation.

 Livestock transporters are audited daily to verify adherence to JBS USA humane handling standards, and depending on the country, PAACO/NAMI Transportation Guidelines, CFIA Humane Transport Guidelines, Australian Welfare Standards and Guidelines – Land Transport of Livestock and RSPCA, Red Tractor or QMS.